Ruggero1912/ruggero1912.github.io/_posts/2023-04-04-how I prevented users registrations from disposable email addresses.md

 My objective was to automate the domain verification process, but I also wanted to have control on the final valutation of each domain, in order to fix eventual false positive and, more frequently, false negatives.

-In order to meet all of these requirements I created a new database table to the service and adopted this verification flow:
+In order to meet all of these requirements I created a new database table and adopted this verification flow:

 ```
 Every time a new registration arrives check if the domain of the email address is already present in the table: